-- For coaches, children under 3 travel for free (National Express and Megabus), but if you bring a car seat you’ll need to book an additional seat.
+- For coaches, children under three travel for free (National Express and Megabus), but if you bring a car seat you’ll need to book an extra seat.
 National Express advise that you’ll have to fit the car seat yourself, so keep that in mind.

 - Just like when travelling by car, make sure you’re taking your baby out for a stretch if it’s a long journey.

 - Unlike trains, coaches have space underneath for more luggage, so it may be a better option if you need to take a lot of things with you.

 - Check if there’s a cot wherever you’re staying.

 - Pack familiar things to settle baby, such as their blanket and a few toys.

 - Pack a separate small bag with easy access to important things (bottles, nappies, wipes, etc.).

 - Try to stick to your normal bedtime routine as much as possible.